silnrsi/pysilfont/docs/scripts.md

 Adobe Glyph List For New Fonts (AGLFN).
 The format for this file is the same as the AGLFN from Adobe, except that the delimiter is a comma, not a semi-colon.

+Glyphs will also be renamed if the `-u` option is specified.
+The new glyphname will start with `uni` if the character is in the BMP, otherwise it will start with `u`.
+If both the `-u` and the AGLFN option are specified, the name in the AGLFN will be used.

 ---
 ####  psfglyphs2ufo